What do you do when someone dies

 - Check if you are eligible for state support on GOV.UK.

-- If the deceased had an Over 50s Fixed Insurance policy, you can make a claim so some of the money can be used towards funeral costs.
+- If the deceased had an Over 50s Fixed Life Insurance policy, you may be able to make a claim so some of the money can be used towards funeral costs.

 For more information, read our guide on how to arrange a funeral.